hbctraining/versioning_data_scripts/02_GitKraken.md

 A **commit** tells Git that you made some changes which you want to record.
 Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file at that point and allow you to document information about the changes made to the document.

-We next need to tell Git that we wish to prep these files for a commit, what we call an initial commit, when we take a snapshot of the files at the start of our work and any tracking that we wish to do.
+We next need to tell Git that we wish to stage these files for a commit, what we call an initial commit, when we take a snapshot of the files at the start of our work and any tracking that we wish to do.
 To include or **add** these files for a commit, we **stage** all the changes by clicking on the "Stage all changes" button:

 <img src="img/2.new-initial_commit_stage.png" width="700" align="center">

-You do have the option of adding only certain files to the "Staging" area if you wish to make separate commits.
+You also have the option of adding only certain files to the "Staging" area if you wish to make separate commits.
 Simply click on the word Stage that appears near the files you wish to include.

 To commit changes **you must give a summary of the changes**, include an optional message, and click on the Commit button: